 Throughout November: Lung Cancer Awareness Month

 National Pathology Week is our annual celebration of pathology, when we highlight the important contribution pathologists make to healthcare.
 Working in partnership with pathologists and laboratory scientists across the UK, our programme of events and activities aims to engage people of all ages, and improve public awareness and understanding of how pathologists and scientists diagnose disease.
-The theme in 2024 was 'Pathology is Vital'; the theme for 2025 will be announced shortly.
+The theme in 2025 was 'Pathology Solutions'; the theme for 2026 will be announced shortly.
 We provide a wide range of free resources and support for event organisers.
 Take a look at our guide for getting involved in National Pathology Week.

 18-24 November: World Antimicrobial Resistance Awareness Week (WAAW)